ElixirTeSS/TeSS/CONTRIBUTING.md

 ## How to Contribute

-If you decide to contribute to TeSS you will need a GitHub account and must be signed in as all contributions are managed by GitHub.
-But that does not mean that you have to be a software developer to make helpful and meaningful contributions.
+If you decide to contribute to TeSS you will need to have registered, and been signed in to, a GitHub account - as all contributions are managed by GitHub.
+You do not have to be a software developer, however, to make helpful and meaningful contributions.
 You can contribute to TeSS in various ways, including:

 - [Bug reports and feature suggestions](#Bug-Reports-and-Feature-Suggestions)
 - [Commenting, voting and participating in discussions](#Commenting-and-Voting) on existing issues or proposed code changes and pull requests
 - [Contributing to TeSS code](#Contributions-to-Code)
 - [Contributing to TeSS documentation](#Contributions-to-Documentation)

-The following sections explain the these in more detail.

 # Bug Reports and Feature Suggestions

-If you notice a problem or a bug in TeSS, have an idea on something, or would like to see a new functionallity in TeSS, please submit a bug report or make a feature suggestion by creating a new issue on [TeSS issues page](https://github.com/ElixirTeSS/TeSS/issues).
+If you notice a problem or a bug in TeSS, have an idea on something, or would like to see a new feature or some functionality in TeSS, please submit a bug report or make a feature suggestion by creating a new issue on [TeSS issues page](https://github.com/ElixirTeSS/TeSS/issues).

 Before opening a new issue, check the list of opened issues first to see if there is already an existing report on the same subject.
-If so, consider adding your thoughts as a comment on the existing issue instead of starting a new one.
+If so, consider [adding your thoughts]((#Commenting-and-Voting)) to the existing issue instead of starting a new one.

 # Commenting and Voting

-We encourage contributors to comment and vote on any issues, discussions or pull requests that you feel are important - this is an opportunity to explain your point of view and discuss why certain changes are needed.
+We welcome people to comment and vote on any issues, discussions or pull requests that they feel are important - this is an opportunity to explain your point of view and discuss why certain changes are needed.

-Voting is done by commenting "+1" or "-1" or leaving a reaction (👍 for +1, 👎 for -1) on the original issue or pull request.
-Community votes are non-binding, but help gauge opinion when prioritizing work.
+Voting is done by leaving a reaction (👍 for +1, 👎 for -1) on an issue or pull request.
+Community votes on issues are used to help gauge opinion when prioritizing work, and votes on pull requests are taken into account by the core TeSS development team when deciding whether to accept it.

 # Contributions to Code